rksptl/CKAD-Exercises/03-application-observability/01-probes.md

 <p>

 **Step 1: Create a Pod with an HTTP liveness probe**

+Option 1: Using a manifest file (declarative approach):

 Create a file named `liveness-http.yaml` with the following content: